kenpyfin/Reading_Pal/pdr.md

 - LLM-Powered Reading Assistance:
   - Integrated with LLM services to provide real-time insights, summaries, and interpretations of the book content.
   - Users can ask questions or request specific analyses of the text using natural language prompts.
+  - **Users can request a rewrite of the current page's content for improved clarity and formatting.
+The backend processes this request, updates the book's source file, and refreshes the user's view.**
   - **The backend provides context to the LLM by reading relevant sections from the Markdown file (using the stored filename and a configured base path).**
 - Dual-Pane UI:
   - Book Component: Displays the processed PDF content (Markdown read from file, and Images served statically) in a clean, readable format with options for zooming, searching, and navigating through pages.
   - Note Component: A synchronized pane where users can:
     - Take notes directly while reading.
     - **Notes can optionally be linked to selected text from the book pane, saving the source text along with the note.**
-    - **Notes can optionally be linked to a specific location in the book pane (e.g., via scroll position), saving this location data.**
+    - **Notes are saved with the page number they were created on and can be linked to a specific location in the book pane (e.g., via scroll position), saving this location data.**
     - Interact with LLM services to generate insights or ask questions about specific passages.
     - Organize and categorize notes for easy reference later.
 - Note Synchronization: